awesomemotive/Transients-Manager/readme.txt

 Not at this time, it only works when transients are stored in the options table.

 == Changelog ==

+= 1.6 - August 18, 2015 =

+* New: Added Toolbar option to suspend transient updates

 = 1.5 - May 26, 2015 =